12+ FREE Montessori Activities for Thanksgiving

 FREE Montessori Activities and Thanksgiving Printables

 In the spirit of gratitude and harvest season, we have put together this Homeschooling Harvest Pack.
-You’ll find activities for preschoolers through teens, including works for mixed ages to work on together.
-This pack of free Montessori activities is one you may want to include in your shelf works.
+You’ll find activities for preschoolers through teens, including works for mixed ages.
+This FREE pack of Montessori activities is one you will want to include in your shelf works.
 It would also be fun to have these Thanksgiving printables available while you’re in Thanksgiving-prep-mode.
+A handful of the activities may be done any time of year - cultivating gratitude is never out of season.

 You’ll find a couple projects designed to enhance your Thanksgiving meal.
 We included a fun and easy craft for your student to make place cards to put around the table.
 They’ll also learn how to roll napkins.
 It’s amazing what pride and joy our children find when they get to contribute something beautiful to the family table.
 We also have included a couple Thanksgiving research activities.
 Your children might enjoy sharing what they have learned over the Thanksgiving table.